ErpNetDocs/winclient/introduction/documents/document-command-ribbon.md

 -	<b>Copy</b> – copies the selected text and temporarily copies it to the clipboard.
 This function allows you to easily type in the same data multiple times;
 -	<b>Paste</b> – puts the text you just copied where you need it;
 -	<b>Find</b> – searches for a word or a number in documents, navigators or reports.
-Copy and Cut are useful when you want to save yourself the time to reapply the same data, and to avoid mistakes, while filling out the information.
-For example, through copying the names of people and companies, you save time by not typing them out, while eliminating the rick of mistakes.
+Copy and Cut are useful when you want to save yourself the time to reapply the same data, and to avoid mistakes, while filling out the information. **For example**, through copying the names of people and companies, you save time by not typing them out, while eliminating the rick of mistakes.
 -	<b>Paste top cell</b> – you can use this function to quickly edit multiple records in a table panel.
 It applies the value of the top cell to the ones below it;
 -	<b>Export to Excel</b> – available only for the Document Forms and the Navigators.
 Clicking on it will export all the selected rows to Excel.
 This function can only be used for tabular data.
-Therefore, it is available only in the navigators, reports or in the panels of a document form that contains information in tabular form (For example, sales order in the sales document)
+Therefore, it is available only in the navigators, reports or in the panels of a document form that contains information in tabular form (**For example**, sales order in the sales document)
 -	<b>Calculator</b> – they do not carry new information and we don’t save their values in your database.
 Those are fields with real-time calculated values (after opening the Form).
 They are used for working with already existing data with a set criterion, recalculating the data with a different formula.

 ## View tab